by Sara Hawkins

 As an author, you probably don’t often consider many legal issues about writing your book.
 Sure, there’s the contract with the publisher, designer, or copyeditor.
 Traditionally, for most authors there just weren’t many legalities to consider.
 That was until traditional book authorship and publishing met the internet and created their lovechild called self-publishing.

 We all know the publishing industry has changed.
-One of the biggest changes is that unless you’re an A-list author you’re responsible for much more in the writing, editing, promoting, as well as publishing process than in the past.
+One of the biggest changes is that unless you’re an A-list author you’re responsible for much more in the writing, editing, promoting, as well as process of publishing a book than in the past.

 Fewer people shepherding a book in the traditional publishing industry means authors no longer have legions of experts to comb through their manuscript.
 One thing that can be counted on is that the publisher will have their legal department check your book out before it’s printed.